tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

-All file dates on the CU Amiga coverdisk #77 demo of K240 are given the false default date of 1978, so all we can say for certain is that it shipped with the magazine dated March 1994, probably released in February 1994 as was the custom, meaning that the disk was already completed in January or February 1994.
+All file dates on the CU Amiga coverdisk #77 demo of K240 are given the false default date of 1978, so all we can say for certain is that it shipped with the magazine dated March 1994, probably released in February 1994 as was the custom, meaning that the disk was already completed in January or February 1994, at least three months before the v1.886 retail build.

 The 1978 dates actually span several months, so we might infer that whoever wrote these files used an Amiga which was left switched on for several months at